robert-hatfield/code-101-prework/prework/ubuntu/3_sublime_text.md

 Next, navigate to the `Preferences > Settings - User` menu item.

-Ensure the file contains the following preferences.
+Copy the settings below and paste them into the file.
+These are basic preferences to get you started.

 ```
 {